Customized Hair Growth Kit - 60% OFF get started

 Iron

 Low iron levels are associated with premature hair graying, and it is believed that iron influences melanogenesis, AKA melanin production.
 This means supplementation can help get melanin production back on track to prevent further graying.
-Iron also supports red blood cells in carrying oxygen and nutrients to the hair follicles, which is essential for hair growth and overall wellness.
+Iron also supports red blood cells in carrying oxygen and nutrients to the hair follicles, essential for hair growth and overall wellness.

 Calcium